DarkAndBlue/KeepThatMusic/README.md

 This mod stops Minecraft from interrupting music when you switch worlds, or go back to title screen.

 ## Known bugs
-- every sound keeps playing when you leave a server not only music (Which is hard to notice)
+- Every sound keeps playing when you leave a server not only music (Which is hard to notice)
-- the music stops when getting into escape menu in singleplayer
+- The music stops when opening the escape menu in singleplayer